 The tree the lads had pointed out seemed to marked the well itself – a flourishing hawthorn, multi-trunked.

 A jumble of stones around its base was all that remained of any possible structure.
 There was no sign of any water either, though a stream ran close by.
-The well was once visited in May and the water said to hold a cure for stomach upsets and sore eyes.
-Rounds were paid throughout the year but especially on Good Friday.
+The well was once visited in May and Good Friday, the water said to hold a cure for stomach upsets and sore eyes.

 Edit: This may not be the site of the well.
 I have had information that the well exists and is cared for my the landowner so a return visit it required.
 (May 23)